RGP Lua

 • If you don’t need a collection object anymore, you can set it to nil.
 That might benefit the performance in large scripts with huge collections of data (since it signals to the garbage collector that it can free the allocated memory).

-• There is virtually no performance penalty to put lots of comments in the script code.
+• There’s virtually no performance penalty to put lots of comments in the script code.
 Once the script has been loaded into the Lua engine, the code resides in (quite efficient) bytecode where only the actual execution code appears.

 • An alternative syntax for properties is to use the property name as a string table index with the object as a table.
 For example, the syntax mymeasure.Width is equivalent to mymeasure["Width"].
 This alternative syntax might be useful when referencing properties dynamically through the code, especially in string variables.
 Example: